Porges/ways-to-play/src/articles/cards/japan/hanafuda/traditional-manufacturers/traditional-manufacturers.md

 >
 > <span class="noun" lang="ja-Latn">Tamei</span>’s trademark, registered on the 8th of January 1900 by <span class="noun" lang="ja-Latn">Tamei Tatsunosuke</span> (<span lang="ja">為井辰之 助</span>).[@Trademarks1905 p.
 67]

-Tamei was founded around 1900 and unusally used a romanized version of their name as a mark.
+Tamei was founded around 1900 and unusually used a romanized version of their name as a mark.
 I only know of one brand:

 * <span lang="ja">弁慶</span> (<span lang="ja-Latn">benkei</span>, not printed on box)